joannakl/cs102/projects/project2.markdown

 [Code conventions](https://cs.nyu.edu/~joannakl/cs102_s21/notes/CodeConventions.pdf)
 posted on the course website.

 - The data file should be read only once!
 Your program needs to store the data in memory resident data structures.

 - You may not use any of the collection classes that were not covered in cs101 (for this assignment, do not use `LinkedList`, `Stack`, `Queue`, `PriorityQueue`, or any classes implementing the `Map` interface).
 You can, and should, use the `ArrayList` class.

-- You must implement the `DataSetLinkedList` class from scratch.
-You cannot use any of the built-in Java classes as its base class.

 - You may use any exception-related classes.